digitalmonologue/blog/_posts/2022-12-04-How-to-write-a-layoff-letter.md

 * Do: thank the people you are planning to layoffs.
 This will help them feel seen.
 Mention something along the lines that you couldn't have built this company without them
 * Do: thank the people who will be working tomorrow.
 Mention something along the lines that you understand that there will be a period of morning, but you trust that the company will be built better and with greater focus.
 *	Do: remember what was said at the beginning.
 Remember who you are writing for
 *	Do: check if you have got all your legal reviews done for this letter.
 Your legal team has failed you if they haven't been proactive about leaving a disclaimer.
 (Another source of ammunition to reduce headcount!)
 By this point, you have successfully constructed so many forward-looking statements that readers should have forgotten to look back and think about what responsibility should look like.
 With every solution comes more problems.
-To solve this next one you should include, in italics and in smaller font, a disclaimer that forward-looking statements don't mean anything.
+To solve this next one you should include a disclaimer, in italics and smaller font, that forward-looking statements don't mean anything.

 ### Final Thoughts